-The MOTH Festival of Ideas is an annual academic and public space dedicated to the interdisciplinary exploration of ideas for earthly flourishing.
+The MOTH Festival of Ideas is an annual space dedicated to the interdisciplinary exploration of ideas and practices for earthly flourishing.

-For more information on the most recent Festival, please see the Festival website.
+For more information on the 2026 Festival, please see the Festival website.

-The Festival is dedicated to exploring the rich and rapidly evolving field of inquiry and action pursuing efforts to bring the more-than-human world into the ambit of moral, legal, and social concern.
+The MOTH Festival of Ideas is dedicated to exploring the rich and rapidly evolving field of inquiry and action pursuing efforts to bring the more-than-human world into the ambit of moral, legal, and social concern.

 Past speakers and performers have included: